Top 10 street food you should try to become Hanoians

 One of them is “Bun Rieu”, noodles soup with blue crabs from rivers and lakes.
 Local people use this kind of crab to cook many tasty dishes in their daily meals; the most special one is “Bun Rieu”.
 Unlike “pho” where there are slices of beef or chicken added, the key protein component to this dish is the crab meat mixture which adds flavor as well as texture to the soup.
-“Bun Rieu” has a very typical and attractive color of tomatoes and fried onions as well as very good smell of crab soup.
+“Bun Rieu” has a very typical and attractive color of tomatoes and fried onions as well as a very good smell of crab soup.
 After served, it can be added a special paste of chilly and sliced fresh vegetables for better look and taste.

 Where to eat: No 12 Hang Chinh Street Ngo Phat Loc (morning only) Hang Buom (from 3 pm)

 With its power and fame, Pho Bo (beef noodle) is the King of street foods in Vietnam.
-Having renowned reputation and special legendary, Pho Bo occupies Old quarter as the soul of this ancient area.
+Having renowned reputation and special legendary, Pho Bo occupies the Old Quarter as the soul of this ancient area.
 Cooking Pho Bo is not only normal cuisine; it’s considered an “art”.
 Making a perfect soup for Pho Bo is not easy at all, even for the people born and grown in Hanoi.
 It’s said that Pho Bo conveys all the sensitivity and politeness of Hanoians.
 Only those who have a big and sincere love with the old city of Hanoi can cook a good Pho.

-If Hoan Kiem lake and Ngoc Son temple are must-sees in Hanoi, “Pho Bo” is must-taste.
+If Hoan Kiem Lake and Ngoc Son temple are must-sees in Hanoi, “Pho Bo” is must-taste.
 Plan to try Pho at least once when you are in Hanoi before continuing your Vietnam trips.

-Where to eat: Pho Thin No 61 Dinh Tien Hoang Street Pho Suong No 24 Trung Yen Alley, Dinh Liet Street Pho 33 Nha Chung Street
+Where to eat: Pho Thin No 61 Dinh Tien Hoang Street; Pho Suong No 24 Trung Yen Alley, Dinh Liet; Street Pho 33 Nha Chung Street

-This dish is really famous to visitors when arriving in Hanoi, only after “Pho”.
-Most of travelers and expats living in Hanoi are appealed by the exquisite flavor of this noodle with grilled pork.
+This dish is really famous for visitors when arriving in Hanoi, only after “Pho”.
+Most of travelers and foreigners living in Hanoi are appealed by the exquisite flavor of this noodle with grilled pork.
 If “Pho Bo” is the King of street foods, then “Bun Cha” is the Queen.
 The good smell of grilled pork has its own incredible power, it can stop every passenger to taste and enjoy.
 Passing a street restaurant of “Bun Cha”, you will see some smoke and feel the extremely good smell from the grills fanned manually by some ladies by the pavements.
 This is the dish that you cannot miss even you only stay in Hanoi for 1 day.